mbraga-s/cub3D/libft/README.md

 `ft_atoi` - convert a string to an integer.

-`ft_calloc `- allocates memory for an array.
-The memory is set to zero.
+`ft_calloc `- allocates memory for an array The memory is set to zero.

 ### Extra functions